FATS2002/Practice/pythonday4.1.md

 print(lst)
 print(type(lst))

-# string is collection of char's and iterable in nature.</br>integer can hold only one element and string can hold "single alphabet" also group of elements also.
+##### string is collection of char's and iterable in nature.</br>integer can hold only one</br> element and string can hold "single alphabet" also group of elements also.

 ##### output
 ```